bluedynamics/usbid/README.rst

 is assigned in plugin order.
 So a serial device named ``/dev/ttyUSB0`` can be next time ``/dev/ttyUSB1`` if there are two almost same device are connected.

-As a human you now its connected to port 1 and port 2 of a usb hub.
+As a human you know its connected to port 1 and port 2 of a usb hub.
 Now knowing the ``path`` allows us to store this information in application logic.

 ``DeviceNode`` provides the actual name of the serial character device in the